-So last month, before my brother, his amazing wife, and our three youngest nieces showed up at our house for their annual December visit, I tried my hand at creating a miniature forest, of sorts.
+Last month, before our three youngest nieces showed up for their annual December visit, I tried my hand at creating a miniature forest, of sorts.
 I started with a shallow black TubTrug (but you could use other colors) and put about an inch of gravel on the bottom, then potting soil.

 For the plants, I started hunting for specimens that looked like—our could be made to look like—miniature trees.
 After surveying my backyard, I cut a branch off a jade plant and pruned it to look more open and tree-like.
 I placed it at the back of the container.
 The small, lush Selaginella plants I found at a nearby nursery.
 And I tucked in a few cuttings from my Sedum rupestre 'Angelina' plants.
 (Note: Some houseplants are toxic, so you'll want to be sure to select kid-friendly specimens.
 Nursery staff should be able to help, but you can also type the plant name into Google to double-check.)